bbc/gel/src/components/promos.md

 </aside>
 ```

-You must choose a heading level that is appropriate for the context[^2].
+You must choose a [^2 heading level] that is appropriate for the context.
 For example, if the promos can be considered a child subsection of the page, use an `<h2>`.

 * Main heading (`<h1>`)
     * Subsection heading (`<h2>`)